retest/docs/docs/recheck/usage/configuration.md

 ## RecheckOptions

 The [`RecheckOptions`](https://github.com/retest/recheck/blob/master/src/main/java/de/retest/recheck/RecheckOptions.java) are used to configure the behavior of `Recheck`.
-They use the [Builder Pattern](https://en.wikipedia.org/wiki/Builder_pattern) and cannot be changed, once they are created.
+They use the [builder pattern](https://en.wikipedia.org/wiki/Builder_pattern) and cannot be changed, once they are created (i.e. they are immutable).

 ```java
 RecheckOptions options = RecheckOptions.builder()